 The economic crisis may be fueling a larger shift.
 People are more willing to question capitalism publically.
 Bellwethers of growing skepticism include The Daily Show and Colbert Report, which have taken major financial and media industry players to task, and Michael Moore’s latest film Capitalism: A Love Story.
 More than winguts are raising a voice.
 The Pope blasted capitalism and Heads of State in Bolivia, Cuba, Dominica, Honduras, Nicaragua and Venezuela declared “Capitalism is leading humanity and the planet to extinction.”

-Although a pendulum constantly swings for and against capitalism, the emergence of alternative economies and currencies are becoming more viable.Growing non-financial motivations will feed citizen journalism and professional-amateur collaborations.
+Although a pendulum constantly swings for and against capitalism, the emergence of alternative economies and currencies are becoming more viable.
+This zeitgeist is redefining the traditional work force.
+More Americans say that recognition, personal growth and flexibility are at least as important as money.
+Companies are redefining how they recruit and manage talent as a result.

+Growing non-financial motivations will feed citizen journalism and professional-amateur collaborations.
 If the growing amateur ranks produce reporting that is “good enough,” users’ willingness to pay for higher-quality journalism may further deflate.

 Independent media organizations have often operated via nonmonetary incentives in which volunteer and low-pay labor are the rule rather than the exception.
 This means that independent media organizations are well positioned to take advantage of a rise in alternative economies.
 Yet, it also means they will increasingly compete with other organizations to use this type of currency.